 As for music itself, with the exception of a few top titles I adore, I use digital sheet music both arranged by me and public domain music scanned by other musicians then for my students, often emailing it to them so they can print it at home as needed.
 As for paper sheet music, I don't photocopy reams of music and only print off pieces as needed, always double-sided, or use a tablet so that printing is eliminated entirely.

 In past years I produced an multi-page newsletter which had a student and community readership.
 Originally several hundred paper copies were printed each month, but I later posted the "Fiddleheads Gazette" online.
 This saved on printing, paper usage and postage for wide distribution.
 The digital version also allowed the Gazette to be experienced in full colour, which was far more ecologically responsible in electrons than in print.
-The Fiddleheads blog/articles and Facebook page later replaced the need for a newsletter, but the latter is archived here.

 Education & Advocacy